den-materials/git-and-github/readme.md

 * b4faebd Adds file.txt
 ```

-We can temporarily return a file back to its condition in the first commit using its specific commit id with:
+You can return your repository back to the state of any commit using its specific commit id:

 ```bash
 $ git checkout b4faebd
 ```

-This changes your local file version to the one from that specific commit.
+This changes your local repository files to the state of your first commit.

 You can return to your newer commit by executing a `checkout` again: